ChristianHart2019/snoTEL-metSIM-SUMMA-workflow/README.md

 -	Creates file control scripts and attribute files for initializing point scale SUMMA runs.
 -	And eventually compares SUMMA model output with snoTEL SWE and snowdepth data

 The workflow can be recreated by following the instructions found within the folders.
-Folders are accessed in the subsequent order:
+The workflow accesses folders in the subsequent order:
 1)	DATA_ACQUISITION
 2)	METSIM_INSALLATION
 3)	CREATE_METSIM_INPUTS